The Dip

 Two criticisms I have heard about this book, and Seth Godin's work in general is that it is too short and too simple.
 Both critiques are hollow excuses for not engaging great work.
 I love books and I love reading both short and long works, but I would rather read non-fiction that has been boiled down to its most useful any day over the other stuff.
 Seth took his own advice for this book and quit the 80% of the book that was not as helpful.
 The 20% that remains is absolutely great material that will appeal to many.
 Recommended.

-For those of you looking for more insight into the two main concepts of this book, check out these.
+For those of you looking for more insight into the two main concepts of this book

 On being the best in the world . . .